Immigration Documents for International Students

 UPDATE: On April 26, 2013 Customs and Boarder Protection (CBP) began the automation of I-94’s.
 Visitors will no longer receive a paper I-94 when entering the country.
 Arrival and Departure information will be recorded electronically.

-Individuals requiring a paper I-94may print a copy of their record by completing the form on the following website: Get I-94 Number
+Individuals requiring a paper I-94 may print a copy of their record on the I-94 website.

 Replacing an I-94 Card If this document is damaged, stolen, or lost, you will need to replace it before leaving the country.